Igbo–Igala wars: Conflict with Igala

 As the Igala already lived in the area with the Orri they sought friendship with the Ezza and gave them land for farming.
 However, betrayed by the Ezza whose true intent was expansion and to address their ongoing land scarcity.
 It led to a conflict between the two groups, resulting in the Igala's defeat and expulsion from their occupied territory which the Ezza then took control of.
 The Agba community, located in Ebo Ndiagu, Ochuhu Agba, and Orie Agba Elu, faced defeat as the Ezza's territory expanded.
 Some rallied, but despite putting up a spirited but brief defense, the Agba were compelled to retreat southwards, leaving their abandoned lands to be later settled by Umunwagu and Ikwuate (Idembia).
 Seeking safety and security, the Agba people sought refuge in Ishielu Division, departing from their original mainland settlements.
 The Ezza met them again in 1850 and again conquered and displaced the remnants, naming the new territory Ezzagu.

-Western Igbo Influence
+Western Igbo influence

-The Western Igbo people consist of the Anioma people of Delta State and the riverine side of Anambra state.
+The Western Igbo people consist of the Anioma people of Delta State and the fluvial side of Anambra state.
 While specific conflicts with the Enuani and Igala people remain poorly documented, there is one Igala-speaking community in Enuaniland known as Ebu.
 The Idah Kingdom conquered some significant riverine trading centers, But just as quickly as they were conquered, most came under control of the more powerful Kingdom of Aboh, an Anioma kingdom, while the others were significant trading partners to both kingdoms, supplying the entirety of palm oil Aboh traded.
 Although some Igala dances continue to be performed in Anioma, there is no evidence of any lasting military conquests; instead, it appears that cultural traditions were exchanged mostly through trade and interactions between the neighboring communities.